sporkus/probe_accuracy_tests/README.md

     * 50 probe samples drift test: `--drift 50`

 #### Other options
+* add `--speedtest` to test a range of z-probe speed.
+Speed parameters are entered in interactive menu.
 * add `--force_dock` to force probe docking between tests to check docking issues
 * add `--export_csv` to export data as csv
 * add `--speed`/`-retract` for probe speed/retract distance override